 Tanzu Kubernetes Grid runs on two Management as a Service (MaaS) products that provide a vSphere interface and environment to public cloud infrastructures: VMware Cloud on AWS and Azure VMware Solution.

-This topic explains how to prepare these services and use them to create a bootstrap machine for deploying Tanzu Kubernetes Grid.
+This topic explains how to prepare these services and their networking infrastructure, and use them to create a bootstrap machine for deploying Tanzu Kubernetes Grid.
 For both VMware Cloud on AWS and Azure VMware Solution, the bootstrap machine is not a local physical machine, but is instead a cloud VM jumpbox that connects vSphere with its underlying infrastructure.

 To run Tanzu Kubernetes Grid on VMware Cloud on AWS, set up a Software-Defined Datacenter (SDDC) and create a bootstrap VM as follows.
 The bootstrap machine is a VM managed through vCenter: